programminghistorian/jekyll/en/lessons/sonification.md

 ## Terms

+### MIDI {#midi}

-+ **MIDI**, musical instrument digital interface.
+Musical instrument digital interface.
 It is a description of a note's value and timing, not of its dynamics or how one might play it (this is an important distinction).
 It allows computers and instruments to talk to each other; one can apply different instrumentation to a MIDI file much the same way one would change the font on a piece of text (or run a markdown file through Pandoc).

+### MP3 {#mp3}

-+ **MP3**, a compression format for sound that is _lossy_ in that it strips out data as part of its compression routine.
+A compression format for sound that is _lossy_ in that it strips out data as part of its compression routine.

+### Pitch {#pitch}

-+ **Pitch**, the actual note itself (middle C, etc)
+The actual note itself (middle C, etc)

+### Attack {#attack}

-+ **Attack**, how the note is played or hit
+How the note is played or hit

+### Duration {#duration}

-+ **Duration**, how long the note lasts (whole notes, quarter notes, eighth notes etc)
+How long the note lasts (whole notes, quarter notes, eighth notes etc)

+### Pitch Mapping {#pitch-mapping}

-+ **Pitch Mapping & Duration Mapping**, scaling data values against a range of notes or the length of the note
+Scaling data values against a range of notes or the length of the note

+### Amplitude {#amplitude}

-+ **Amplitude**, roughly, the loudness of the note
+Roughly, the loudness of the note

-# References
+## References

+### Baio {#Baio}

 Baio, Andy.
 2015.
 'If Drake Was Born A Piano'.
 Waxy. [https://waxy.org/2015/12/if_drake_was_born_a_piano/](https://waxy.org/2015/12/if_drake_was_born_a_piano/)

+### Drucker {#Drucker}

 Drucker, Johanna.
 2011.
 Humanities Approaches to Graphical Display.
 DHQ 5.1 [https://web.archive.org/web/20190203083307/https://www.digitalhumanities.org/dhq/vol/5/1/000091/000091.html](https://web.archive.org/web/20190203083307/https://www.digitalhumanities.org/dhq/vol/5/1/000091/000091.html)

+### Hedges {#hedges}

 Hedges, Stephen A. 1978.
 “Dice Music in the Eighteenth Century”.
 Music & Letters 59 (2).
 Oxford University Press: 180–87. [https://www.jstor.org/stable/734136](https://www.jstor.org/stable/734136).

+### Hermann {#Hermann}

 Hermann, T. 2008.
-"Taxonomy and definitions for sonification and auditory display".
+“Taxonomy and definitions for sonification and auditory display”.
 In P. Susini and O. Warusfel (eds.)
 Proceedings of the 14th international conference on auditory display (ICAD 2008).
 IRCAM, Paris. [https://www.icad.org/Proceedings/2008/Hermann2008.pdf](https://www.icad.org/Proceedings/2008/Hermann2008.pdf)

+### Koebler {#Koebler}

 Koebler, Jason.
 2015.
-"The Strange Acoustic Phenomenon Behind These Wacked-Out Versions of Pop Songs" Motherboard, Dec 18. [https://web.archive.org/web/20161023223029/https://motherboard.vice.com/read/the-strange-acoustic-phenomenon-behind-these-wacked-out-versions-of-pop-songs](https://web.archive.org/web/20161023223029/https://motherboard.vice.com/read/the-strange-acoustic-phenomenon-behind-these-wacked-out-versions-of-pop-songs)
+“The Strange Acoustic Phenomenon Behind These Wacked-Out Versions of Pop Songs” Motherboard, Dec 18. [https://web.archive.org/web/20161023223029/https://motherboard.vice.com/read/the-strange-acoustic-phenomenon-behind-these-wacked-out-versions-of-pop-songs](https://web.archive.org/web/20161023223029/https://motherboard.vice.com/read/the-strange-acoustic-phenomenon-behind-these-wacked-out-versions-of-pop-songs)

+### Last {#Last}

 Last and Usyskin, 2015.
-"Listen to the Sound of Data".
+“Listen to the Sound of Data”.
 In Aaron K. Baughman et al. (eds.)
 Multimedia Data Mining and Analytics.
 Springer: Heidelberg.
 Pp. 419-446 [https://www.researchgate.net/publication/282504359_Listen_to_the_Sound_of_Data](https://www.researchgate.net/publication/282504359_Listen_to_the_Sound_of_Data)